Who Runs The PGA Championship?

 Its PGA Professional Championship sees the top 20 PGA Pros qualify for the PGA Championship, which is something unique about the men's Major.
 It is also the only men's Major that is exclusively for professional players, with The Masters, the US Open and the Open all inviting amateurs.

-Just like the other men's Majors, the perks of winning the PGA Championship are great with a high purse, huge world ranking points on offer and exemptions to the PGA Tour for five years, the DP World Tour for seven years and the other three Majors and the Players Championship for five years.
+Just like the other men's Majors, the perks of winning the PGA Championship are great with a high purse, huge world ranking points on offer and exemptions to the PGA Tour for five years, the DP World Tour for five years and the other three Majors and the Players Championship for five years.
 The PGA Champion also qualifies for the tournament for the remainder of their career.

 Now the second Major in the golfing calendar, the PGA Championship moved from a traditional August event to the currently scheduled May event in 2019.